My Baby is Fussy. Is this Normal?

 A baby can become fussy and overtired, because he is not yet neurologically mature enough to be able to calm himself enough to fall asleep.
 If he remains overtired, this may lead to a less-than-effective feeding, further aggravating the fatigue, as the baby finishes the feeding still slightly hungry.
 This can become a vicious cycle, alternating between poor feeds and short sleeping cycles.

 To interrupt this cycle, try to help your infant to sleep by whatever means you can, whether it’s rocking, swaddling, holding skin to skin, or feeding him.
-Remember that at this early stage of life, newborns can’t really learn from “crying it out,” so try to help them to soothe in any way you can.
-Parents can take turns walking and rocking the baby.
+Remember that at this early stage of life, newborns can’t really learn from “crying it out.”
+You can help soothe your baby by rocking and swaddling them.
+This approach can be very helpful in calming your baby.
+Remember that this is designed to turn a crying baby in your arms into a quiet baby in your arms, not a quiet baby in his crib.

 If you feel your baby’s fussiness is not normal, and he frequently cries hard and is unable to soothe, discuss this with your health care provider to rule out any illness such as GERD, feeding issues, or other problems.